Ciales, Puerto Rico: Sports

-Ciales is the home town of Juan "Pachín" Vicens - Puerto Rico's national basketball star, named Best Player in the World at the 1959 World Basketball Championship, Santiago de Chile (a.k.a., Juan "Pachín" Vicens, "Astro del Balón", "El Jeep"; younger brother of Puerto Rico's National Poet, Nimia Vicens, who also hailed from Ciales).
+Ciales is the home town of Juan "Pachín" Vicens – Puerto Rico's national basketball star, named Best Player in the World at the 1959 World Basketball Championship, Santiago de Chile (a.k.a., Juan "Pachín" Vicens, "Astro del Balón", "El Jeep"; younger brother of Puerto Rico's National Poet, Nimia Vicens, who also hailed from Ciales).
 Their middle brother, Enrique "Coco" Vicens, a former Puerto Rico Senator, was a track and field athlete in his own right.

 Economy

 Agriculture

 The Ciales economy has always depended heavily on agriculture, especially coffee products, minor fruits (such as lettuce) and dairy production.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Ciales is Alexander Burgos Otero, of the Progressive New Party (PNP) who had previously served in the municipal legislature and grandson of previous Ciales mayor, Roque Otero Cortés.
-He was elected at the 2020 general elections.
+The current mayor of Ciales is Jesús Resto, of the Popular Democratic Party (PPD).
+He was first elected at the 2024 general elections.

 The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
-In 2008, José Emilio González Velázquez and Angel Martínez Santiago were elected as District Senators.
+In 2024, Brenda Pérez Soto and Gabriel González were elected as District Senators.